Makino-Guitars/website/content/guitars/pickups.md

 ### Customize:
 The standard models are starting places - I can wind you something special.
 Tell me about your sonic needs and I’ll use different wire, magnets, and winding schemes to reproduce the sound in your head.

+We are spoiled for choice right now.
+There are small boutique winders and large commercial outfits making great products.
+I am also happy to use their pickups in my instruments.